GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>evsSource</td>
 <td>string</td>
-<td>Source of the SAM registrant hierarchy
+<td>Source of the registered entity’s hierarchy
 <br><br>NOTE: This field is only available in v3</td>
 </tr>